lizmat/articles/future-proofing.md

 But the **BIG** thing in the past year, was that the so-called ["new-disp" work was merged](https://6guts.wordpress.com/2021/09/29/the-new-moarvm-dispatch-mechanism-is-here/).
 In short, you could compare this to ripping out a gasoline engine from a car (with all its optimizations for fuel efficiency of 100+ years of experience) and replacing this by an electrical engine, while its being driven running errands.
 And although the electrical engine is already much more efficient to begin with, it still can gain a lot from more optimizations.

 For yours truly, the notion that it is better to remove certain optimizations written in `C` in the virtual engine, and replace them by code written in `NQP`, was the most eye-opening one.
 The reason for this is that all of the optimization work that `MoarVM` does at runtime, can only work on the parts it understands.
 And `C` code, is not what `MoarVM` understands, so it can not optimize that at runtime.
-Simple things such as assignment, had been optimized in `C` code, and basically had become an "island" of unoptimization.
+Simple things such as assignment had been optimized in `C` code and basically had become an "island" of unoptimization.
 But no more!

 The current state of this work, is that it for now is a step forward, but also a step back in some aspects (at least for now).
 Some workflows most definitely have benefitted from the work so far (especially if you dispatch on anything that has a `where` clause in it, or use [`NativeCall`](https://docs.raku.org/language/nativecall) directly, or indirectly with e.g. [`Inline::Perl5`](https://raku.land/cpan:NINE/Inline::Perl5#description)).
 But the bare startup time of Rakudo has increased.
-Which has its effects on the speed with modules are installed, or testing is being done.
+Which has its effect on the speed with which modules are installed, or testing is being done.

 The really good thing about this work, is that it will allow more people to work on optimizing Rakudo, as that optimizing work can now be done in `NQP`, rather than in `C`.
 The next year will most definitely see one or more blog posts and/or presentations about this, to lower the already lowered threshold even further.